JCollinJones25/War/README.md

 ## Stretch Goals
 * As the game stands, the cards are popped/discarded out of the deck.
 Cards need to be put back into array (deck) when new game button is clicked.
+* front of card should be just number and either words saying suit or image of suit (4 pictures will take a lot less time to store in code rather than 52 images - one for each individual card)
+* deck1 and deck2 divs can be image of back of card
 * Instead of having a 'next card' button, draw starts a timer and the table resets after the cards are revealed
 * give design to card when face up
 * Display text "War!" if there is a tie